 How to Get Ungated on Amazon

-If the category you want to sell in is gated then you can apply for permission from Amazon.
-To get ungated you will need to have a professional seller account and supply invoices from authorised suppliers of your product.
+If the category you want to sell in is gated, then you can apply for permission from Amazon.
+To get ungated, you will need to have a professional seller account and supply invoices from authorized suppliers of your product.

 Ungating – this is the process of getting approval to sell in Amazon restricted categories

 There are also many brands that are restricted/gated and you may need to contact the brand owners to get written permission before listing them.

 - Personal Safety and Household products

 - Holiday Selling Requirements in Toys & Games

 - Join Amazon Handmade

 - Made in Italy

 - Music & DVD